Australians vote in election with high prices and shortage of housing major issues

 The election is taking place against a backdrop of what both sides of politics describe as a cost of living crisis.

-Annual inflation peaked at 7.8% a year after Labor was elected in 2022.
-The central bank’s benchmark interest rate rose from a record low 0.1% to 0.35% two weeks before the government changed.
-The rate has been raised a dozen times since then, peaking at 4.35% in November 2023.
+Foodbank Australia, the nation's largest food relief charity, reported 3.4 million households in the country of 27 million people experienced food insecurity last year.

-The central bank reduced the inflation rate by a quarter percentage point in February to 4.1% in an indication that the worst of the financial hardship had passed.
-The rate is widely expected to be cut again at the bank's next board meeting on May 20 due to international economic uncertainty generated by U.S. President Donald Trump's tariff policies.
+That meant Australians were skipping meals, eating less or worrying about running out of food before they could afford to buy more.

-Housing prices and rents have also soared as builders have gone broke because of inflation absorbing profit margins.
+The central bank reduced its benchmark cash interest rate by a quarter percentage point in February to 4.1% in an indication that the worst of the financial hardship had passed.
+The rate is widely expected to be cut again at the bank’s next board meeting on May 20 due to international economic uncertainty generated by Trump’s tariff policies.

 Going into the election, Labor held a narrow majority of 78 seats in the 151-seat House of Representatives, the lower chamber where parties form governments.
 There will be 150 seats in the next parliament due to redistributions.